 When getting a longboard, most of us prefer a multipurpose board.

 There will be times when we just want to cruise downtown and times when we want to get the adrenaline from going as fast as we can downhill.
-If you can relate, the Magneto Longboard Bamboo might just be the board for you.
+If you can relate, the Magneto Longboard Bamboo might just be the best downhill boards for you.

 The deck is made of carbon fiber, bamboo, and fiberglass hybrid.
 It may seem like a lot but each component adds up to your overall experience!

 Starting off with Carbon Fiber and fiberglass, this material makes the deck lightweight yet sturdy which is the right balance for those downhill rides.
 Couple that with bamboo which makes it durable and flexible.

 The thing with Magneto Longboard is that the wheels can be a little too loose.